felipedurini/FullStack-Course/Part0/exercise04.md

     server-->>browser: data.json
     deactivate server

-    Note right of browser: Browser updates the UI to show the new note
+    Note right of browser: Browser shows the new note